 When?
 Sept 2018

-The iPad mini received a minor update in March 2017, gaining more capacity for the same price (£419 for the 128GB Wi-Fi model and £549 for the 128GB Wi-Fi + Cellular).
+The iPad mini received a minor update in March 2017, gaining more capacity for the same price, which was £419 at the time, but is now £399/$399 for the 128GB Wi-Fi model and £549/$529 (now £529) for the 128GB Wi-Fi + Cellular.
 However, this was not the iPad mini 5 anticipated, and given that the iPad mini 4 was last updated in September 2015, it's clear that Apple isn't too focused on its smaller tablets and Apple does state that the most popular tablet size is 9.7in.

-Perhaps spring 2018 will see the introduction of an iPad Mini Pro with upgraded components, a new thinner, tougher aluminium chassis, and the inclusion of a Smart Connector to match that of the other iPad Pro devices.
-We think it's unlilkely though, given the introduction of the new iPad in March 2018.
-More likely the iPad mini will soon be removed from sale...
+Perhaps the mini is destined to be discontinued in 2018.
+Or maybe we will see the introduction of an iPad Mini Pro with upgraded components, a new thinner, tougher aluminium chassis, and the inclusion of a Smart Connector to match that of the other iPad Pro devices.
+We think that's unlikely though...

 Read more: iPad mini 5 new feature rumours